UGA Bulletin Logo

 Course Description

-Poses the questions “What do we mean by tonality?” and “How can we describe music when it challenges the norms of tonality?”
-Through diverse repertory (much of it from the 19th and early 20th centuries), techniques designed for tonal, chromatic, and post-tonal music are synthesized and expanded to explore answers to those questions.
+This course poses the questions “What do we mean by tonality?” and “How can we describe music when it challenges the norms of tonality?”
+Through diverse repertory, techniques designed for tonal, chromatic, and post-tonal music are synthesized and expanded to explore answers to those questions.

 Additional Requirements for Graduate Students: